John Fuller, Baron Fuller: Commercial career

 Fuller joined J & H Bunn Ltd, a private fertiliser manufacturing company in Great Yarmouth in May 1991.
 In 1995 he was awarded a Nuffield Scholarship to study precision farming concepts, investigating emerging technologies in GPS, satellite imagery and the Internet and their application to agriculture.
 From 1998 to 2011, he was a director of Bunn until it was sold to US-based Koch Industries in March 2011.

 Fuller became a founding director and chairman of liquid fertiliser manufacturer Brineflow Ltd in 2011.
 In the same year, he became a non-executive director of Sentry Ltd, a UK farm management company.

 Between 2007 and 2017 he served as a governor of Langley School, near Loddon in Norfolk.

 Political career

-In May 2003 Fuller was elected to South Norfolk District Council as the Conservative Party member for Brooke Ward, encompassing the villages of Brooke, Howe, Norfolk, Seething, Kirstead, Mundham, Bergh Apton and from 2019 boundary changes with Alpington and Yelverton.
+In May 2003 Fuller was elected to South Norfolk District Council as the Conservative Party member for Brooke Ward, encompassing the villages of Brooke, Howe, Seething, Kirstead, Mundham, and Bergh Apton, as well as Alpington and Yelverton from 2019, following boundary changes.
 In 2004 he became Leader of the Opposition Conservative Group on South Norfolk Council.